AdobeDocs/commerce-operations.en/help/operational-playbook/product/reporting.md

 ---
 title: Resporting and Dashboards
 description: Monitor KPIs, track sales, and measure the success of your ecommerce site with reports and dashboards.
+exl-id: 7b57c11b-ff32-440f-85bd-6b6d09c522b7
 ---
 # Reporting and dashboards

 Ecommerce fits well as a use case when it comes to reporting and dashboards.
 In ecommerce, everything is online, which lets retailers leverage the power of different tools to gather data and analyze it to improve their business processes, teams, product offerings, and more.